prodmodfour/avengers_campaign_player_wiki/backgrounds/child_of_an_elemental/elemental_blessing.md

 # Elemental Blessing

-Dependeing on the element you chose, you will gain a different elemental blessing.
+Depending on the elemental you were adopted by, you gain a unique blessing drawn from its power.

+---

 ## Earth
 ### Stoneskin
+* Your skin takes on the durability of stone.
-* +1 AC
+  **Benefit:** +1 AC

 ### Grounded
+* Your connection to the earth protects you from electrical forces.
-* Resistant to Lightning
+  **Benefit:** You gain resistance to Lightning damage.

+---

 ## Fire
 ### Quickstarter
+* Your elemental spark sharpens your reflexes.
-* +1 Initiative
+  **Benefit:** +1 Initiative

 ### Burnproof
+* Flames no longer hold sway over you.
-* Resistant to Fire
+  **Benefit:** You gain resistance to Fire damage.

+---

 ## Water
-### Accepted by the waves
+### Accepted by the Waves
+* The sea recognizes you as one of its own.
+  **Benefits:**
-* Gain a swim speed of 60 ft
+  * Gain a swim speed of 60 ft.
-* Gain the ability to breathe underwater.
+  * You can breathe underwater.

 ### Permanent Fluidity
+* Your body adapts to cold environments with ease.
-* Resistant to Cold
+  **Benefit:** You gain resistance to Cold damage.

+---

 ## Air
 ### Freedom of the Skies
+* The wind itself lifts and carries you.
+  **Benefits:**
-* Gain a flight speed of 30ft
+  * Gain a flight speed of 30 ft.
-* If you already have a flight speed, improve it by 10ft
+  * If you already have a flight speed, increase it by 10 ft.